 You must prove that you are of good moral character.
 Simply put, this means that you cannot have been convicted of certain crimes in the past, such as a significant drug crime.
 These crimes are deemed crimes of “moral turpitude.”.

 Once you are a United States citizen, you will be afforded various rights and responsibilities.
 These rights and responsibilities are not to be taken lightly.
 Once you are a U.S. citizen, you can:

 - Keep your residency here in the U.S.

 - Serve on juries

 - Qualify for certain government benefits

 - Bring certain family members into the United States

 Contact a Fairfax Citizenship & Naturalization Lawyer

 Over the years, the legal team here at Lightman Law Firm has dedicated itself to helping people just like you gain their citizenship.
-If you believe you may qualify or you would like to get started, simply contact us today to schedule your free initial consultation with our experienced firm.
+If you believe you may qualify or you would like to get started, simply contact us today to schedule your initial consultation with our experienced firm.